ropensci/roweb3/content/blog/2023-05-19-ropensci-news-digest-may-2023/index.md

 * [rOpenSci Champions Program Teams: Meet Haydee Svab and Beatriz Milz](/blog/2023/05/19/ropensci-news-digest-may-2023) by Haydee Svab, and Beatriz Milz.

 * [rOpenSci Champions Program Teams: Meet Victor Ordu and Laura DeCicco](/blog/2023/05/19/ropensci-news-digest-may-2023) by Victor Ordu, and Laura DeCicco.

+* [rOpenSci Champions Program Teams: Meet César and Marc](/blog/2023/05/19/ropensci-news-digest-may-2023) by Cesar Luis Aybar Camacho, and Marc Choisy.

+### Tech Notes

+* [Scheduling Mastodon Posts in R with rtoot and GitHub Actions](/blog/2023/05/19/ropensci-news-digest-may-2023) by Steffi LaZerte.
+How to schedule Mastodon Posts using rtoot and GitHub Actions.

 <!-- ## Use cases